Table of Contents_

 WHY WE LIKE IT: These tactical general purpose comfortable gloves have grippy non-slip microfiber finger tips and reinforced palms, plus hardened backs for knuckle protection.

 While these are billed as multi-purpose tactical gloves, they’re also a top choice among the best short cuff motorcycle gloves.
 2019 and up versions of these microfiber and polyurethane gloves feature both palm reinforcement and touchscreen-capable finger pads.
 Along with great abrasion resistance, these gloves have reinforced knuckle protection and a belt-style wrist closure for extra security and a more snug fit.
+Speaking of security, if you want to make sure your bike helmet doesn’t get stolen, you need to check out our motorcycle helmet lock guide.

 They’re available in sizes ranging from 6.7 to 9.4 inch palm circumference, but those with especially large or especially small hands may find this range a little limiting.
 That said, these are among the most versatile riding gloves out there.